-Limited experience is available from three trials investigating the pharmacokinetics of the Invirase 500 mg film-coated tablet compared to the Invirase 200 mg capsule in healthy volunteers (n=140).
-In two of these trials saquinavir was combined with ritonavir; in the other trial, saquinavir was administered as single drug.
-The Invirase tablet and the capsule formulations were similarly tolerated.
-The most common adverse events were gastrointestinal disorders (such as nausea, vomiting, and diarrhea).
+Limited experience is available from three trials investigating the pharmacokinetics of the INVIRASE 500-mg film-coated tablet compared to the 200-mg saquinavir mesylate capsules (hard gel) in healthy volunteers (n=140).
+In two of these trials, saquinavir was combined with ritonavir; in the other trial, saquinavir was administered as single drug.
+The INVIRASE tablet and the saquinavir mesylate capsule (hard gel) were similarly tolerated.
+The most common adverse events were gastrointestinal disorders (nausea, vomiting, and diarrhea).
 Similar bioavailability was demonstrated and no clinically significant differences in saquinavir exposures were seen.
-Thus, similar safety profiles are expected between the two Invirase formulations.
+Thus, similar safety profiles are expected between the two INVIRASE formulations.

-A study investigating the drug-drug interaction of rifampin 600 mg/day daily and Invirase 1000 mg/ritonavir 100 mg twice daily enrolled 28 healthy volunteers.
-Eleven of 17 healthy volunteers (65%) exposed concomitantly to rifampin and Invirase/ritonavir developed severe hepatocellular toxicity which presented as increased hepatic transaminases.
-In some subjects, transaminases increased up to >20-fold the upper limit of normal and were associated with gastrointestinal symptoms, including abdominal pain, gastritis, nausea, and vomiting.
-Following discontinuation of all three drugs, clinical symptoms abated and the increased hepatic transaminases normalized [see Contraindications (4)].
+A study investigating the drug-drug interaction of rifampin 600 mg/day daily and INVIRASE 1000 mg/ritonavir 100 mg twice daily enrolled 28 healthy volunteers.
+Eleven of 17 (65%) healthy volunteers exposed concomitantly to rifampin and INVIRASE/ritonavir developed severe hepatocellular toxicity which presented as increased hepatic transaminases.
+In some subjects, transaminases increased up to > 20-fold the upper limit of normal and were associated with gastrointestinal symptoms, including abdominal pain, gastritis, nausea, and vomiting.
+Following discontinuation of all three drugs, clinical symptoms abated and hepatic transaminases normalized [see Contraindications (4)].

 Additional Adverse Reactions Reported During Clinical Trials with Saquinavir